8 hurt, some critically, in July 4 Minneapolis park shooting - NewsBreak

 8 hurt, some critically, in July 4 Minneapolis park shooting

-MINNEAPOLIS (AP) — Eight people were wounded, some critically, in a shooting in a Minneapolis park during unofficial Fourth of July celebrations.
+MINNEAPOLIS (AP) — Eight people were wounded, some critically, in a shooting in a Minneapolis park during unofficial Fourth of July celebrations, according to officials.

-Police say the shooting took place about 11:30 p.m.
+Police said the shooting took place about 11:30 p.m.
 Monday at Boom Island Park.

-Kaayla Laanaee says she and others were watching people light fireworks when she heard a series of gunshots.
+“We were just watching fireworks and we just heard a whole bunch of shots,” Kaayla Laanaee told WCCO-TV.
+“I just heard them going over my head to the trees.
+I was just ducking by the lake.”

+First responders converged on the park and police began investigating and laying evidence markers.
+Police say many in the large group that had gathered in the park left before officers arrived.
+They say some shooting victims arrived at local hospitals on their own and police were notified by medical staff.

-Minneapolis Park Police say there was no formal July Fourth event or fireworks at the park, but that people had gathered there to celebrate the holiday.
+Minneapolis Park Police said there was no formal July Fourth event or fireworks at the park, but that people had gathered there to celebrate the holiday.

 Comments / 0